 Firstly don’t fret, you are not alone.
 Many parents are in the same situation and they still manage to bring up children who enjoy and are competent in the language.
 There are a number of ways you can increase your child’s exposure to Mandarin without actually speaking or reading it yourself.

 This will increase their ability to speak Mandarin and create awareness of the written language.

 They look forward to their bedtime reading ritual, which also offers parent and child the opportunity to enjoy language together.
-Listening to an audio book, while following the written text of a story at the same time, is an excellent alternative to reading if the parent is not linguistically confident.
+Listening to an audiobook, while following the written text of a story at the same time, is an excellent alternative to reading if the parent is not linguistically confident.

 Matching words with melody are effective ways to build vocabulary so invest in Mandarin CDs and music videos – and singing around the house together is fun!

-- You can see if it is possible to arrange play-dates with children who speak Mandarin as their first language and ask their mums to only speak to your child in Mandarin.
+If possible, arrange play-dates with children who speak Mandarin as their first language and ask their mums to only speak to your child in Mandarin.

-In that case it is important to arrange regular exposure to language outside the home.
+In that case, it is important to arrange regular exposure to the language outside the home.
 An enjoyable way to increase your child’s exposure to Mandarin could be a Chinese cultural arts programme which involves music, songs, dance, calligraphy, brush painting, traditional stories and idioms.
 This is a wonderful way to bring language alive, spoken and written.

 The more opportunities a child has to use a second language, the more easily they will catch it and consequently feel confident to use it.
 Overseas travel provides one of the most dynamic learning opportunities for this to happen.

 My own daughter was so proud of herself when she was able to translate the taxi driver for us when we were in Beijing.
 She just loved that she could do something far better than me and that I was so proud of her!

-Parents can show a personal interest in learning a language, even if they are not a native speaker themselves, by encouraging their child to teach them words learnt in school.
+Parents can show a personal interest in learning a language, even if they are not native speakers themselves, by encouraging their child to teach them words learnt in school.
 This is very empowering for a child because they enjoy becoming the “teacher”.

 Finally, good luck and don’t give up, even if you don’t speak Mandarin well yourself you can help your child to.

-By Fiona Walker, Principal Of Schools / CEO, Julia Gabriel Education
+By Fiona Walker, Principal Of Schools / CEO, Julia Gabriel Education.

 Fiona Walker joined Julia Gabriel Centre in 1991 as a teacher and is now the Principal of Schools / CEO of Julia Gabriel Education.
 She holds a Masters in Early Childhood Education and is a qualified Montessori teacher with more than 20 years of experience in providing quality education for young children.
 She is committed to the ongoing development of teachers and curriculum in Julia Gabriel Education.

-This article was first published in The New Age Parents Apr / May 2014 e-magazine
+This article was first published in The New Age Parents online magazine.